These Popular Marvel Characters Won’t Return After ‘Avengers 4’

 Rogers goes from a symbol of the United States military, the ultimate soldier, to completely losing his trust in the government.
 He loses the love of his life, Peggy Carter, when he crashes in 1942, only to find she is still alive in 2011.

 In Captain America: Civil War, Peggy dies and Rogers finishes going rogue, even turning his back on several of his friends.
-We know that he’ll appear in Infinity War, but fans should be on notice that Captain America may be a casualty.
+Despite surviving Infinity War, Cap is as likely as Iron Man to bite the dust during his next appearance.

 Bruce Banner, aka the Hulk, has now made some sort of appearance in five movies if you include the post-credit scene following Iron Man 3.
 Originally played by Edward Norton in 2008’s The Incredible Hulk, Marvel recast the role with Mark Ruffalo in 2012 for The Avengers.
 Ruffalo’s Banner has been mostly absent, due to strange rules about how the studio can use the character.
 He has appeared in both Avengers movies and recently popped up again in one of Marvel’s biggest triumphs to date, Thor: Ragnarok.

-Ruffalo has implied that Ragnarok and the two upcoming Avengers movies will serve as a pseudo-trilogy for the Hulk, who we have learned has developed a stronger ability to communicate and could be slowly taking over in the constant battle between the two alter egos.
+Ruffalo has implied that Ragnarok and the two Avengers movies will serve as a pseudo-trilogy for the Hulk, who we have learned has developed a stronger ability to communicate and could be slowly taking over in the constant battle between the two alter egos.
+We saw this begin to play out in Ragnorok, and Banner’s inability to transform into the Hulk was a notable detail of Infinity War.

 Like with Stark and Rogers, it seems likely that Bruce Banner and the Hulk’s story will have been told in detail by the end of Avengers 4.
 Will Banner get his life back, or will he meet his demise?

 It’s possible that Avengers 4 won’t be the last appearance in the MCU for Natasha Romanoff aka Black Widow.
 Fans have called for a solo film for Scarlett Johansson’s popular character (only technically scheduled to appear in Infinity War as of this moment).
-The next Avengers movie will be her seventh appearance in the MCU, starting with her role in Iron Man 2 back in 2010.
+The final Avengers movie will be her eighth appearance in the MCU, starting with her role in Iron Man 2 back in 2010.

-It’s a safe bet that Johansson will indeed be back for Avengers 4, which has already begun filming.
+It’s a safe bet that Johansson will indeed be back for Avengers 4, seeing as she survived Infinity War.
 But will she appear again in a Black Widow movie down the road?
 Marvel has movies planned out to 2020, but it’s possible that they could sneak a Black Widow movie into the schedule as early as May of that year.

 Johansson will be 35 at the time, which shouldn’t be an issue, but movie studios are famously ageist when it comes to female roles.
 Another option they could look at is an origin story set in Natasha’s earlier years.

 Chris Hemsworth first appeared as Thor back in 2011’s movie of the same name.
-The God of Thunder has appeared in six total films so far, counting the Thor trilogy, the two previous Avengers films, and a post-credit scene in Doctor Strange pulled straight from Ragnarok.
-We know that Hemsworth’s Thor and his mischievous adopted brother Loki (played by Tom Hiddleston) both appear in Infinity War, considering the end of Ragnarok pretty much leads directly into it.
+The God of Thunder has appeared in seven total films so far, counting the Thor trilogy, the two previous Avengers films, and a post-credit scene in Doctor Strange pulled straight from Ragnarok.
+We knew ahead of time that Hemsworth’s Thor and his mischievous adopted brother Loki (played by Tom Hiddleston) would both appear in Infinity War, considering the end of Ragnarok led directly into it.

 Like so many other characters, Thor’s story has been told in a way that is satisfying to the viewer.
 In the first Thor movie, he was immature and unworthy of the throne.
 By the end of Ragnarok, Thor made tough decisions and symbolically took up leadership of the Asgardians from his father, Odin.

-The character certainly has a role to play in the battle against Thanos, but that should probably be the end of Thor on the big screen.
+The character played a major role in the battle against Thanos, but Avengers 4 should probably be the end of Thor on the big screen.

 Like Black Widow, Jeremy Renner’s Hawkeye (also known as Clint Barton) has not had his own solo movie yet.
 But unlike with Johansson’s popular character, not too many fans are calling for Hawkeye to have his own standalone.
 He first appeared in a small role in Thor, returning to play a serious role in The Avengers before moving into retirement at the end of Avengers: Age of Ultron.

 Hawkeye is a cool superhero as a member of an ensemble, but he doesn’t hold up well on his own.
-Considering that Barton now has a wife and three small kids, we’re hoping he survives and can peacefully slip back into retirement.
+Considering that Barton now has a wife and three small kids, we’re hoping he stays out of the spotlight and can peacefully enjoy his retirement.

-Although we could be seeing the final appearances of the heroes from the original Avengers film, the newest Avenger — OK, he’s not technically an Avenger yet — will definitely be returning to the big screen after Avengers 4.
+Although we could be seeing the final appearances of the heroes from the original Avengers film, the newest Avenger — after being deemed so by Tony in Infinity War — will definitely be returning to the big screen after Avengers 4.

 Tom Holland first appeared as Peter Parker (Spider-Man) in Civil War, excitedly working alongside Iron Man, Black Widow, Vision, and War Machine.
 2017’s Spider-Man: Homecoming was a major success, leading the young Parker directly into his involvement in Infinity War.